 You can vary the ingredients depending on what you have and what is in season, just remember to put the ingredients in the oven in order from hard to soft.

-By this, I mean that potatoes and onions take a lot longer to roast than softer vegetables like zucchini.
 Don’t stress about it too much though, this is supposed to be relaxed cooking!
 You could add pumpkin, eggplant, or cherry tomatoes to the mix and they’ll all be super tasty.